caseyg/awesome/TOPICS.md

 *   [chrisgurney/obsidian-note-toolbar](https://github.com/chrisgurney/obsidian-note-toolbar) - Create flexible, context-aware toolbars for your notes with this plugin for Obsidian.

-*   [quanru/obsidian-example-lifeos](https://github.com/quanru/obsidian-example-lifeos) - Obsidian Template for combining P.A.R.A with Periodic Notes(LifeOS for Obsidian)
+*   [quanru/obsidian-example-lifeos](https://github.com/quanru/obsidian-example-lifeos) - LifeOS example vault for Obsidian(Combining P.A.R.A with Periodic Notes)

 *   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Self-hostable.
 Get answers from the web or your docs.
 Build custom agents, schedule automations, do deep research.
 Turn any online or local LLM into your personal, autonomous AI (gpt, claude, gemini, llama, qwen, mistral).
 Get started - free.